sytabaresa/kingly/README.md

 [^x]: There are however semantics which allow such transitions, thus possibilitating event bubbling.

+Those contracts ensure a good behaviour of the state machine. and we recommend that they all be observed.
+However, some of them are not enforced :

+- we can only check at runtime that transition with guards fulfill at least one of those guards.
+In these cases, we only issue a warning, as this is not a fatal error.
+This leaves some flexibility to have a shorter machine configuration.
+Note that we recommend explicitness and disambiguity vs. conciseness.
+- purity of functions cannot be checked, even at runtime

+Contracts enforcement can be parameterized with `settings.debug.checkContracts`.

 ## `createStateMachine :: FSM_Def -> Settings -> FSM`
 ### Description
 This FSM factory function takes the parameters defining the behaviour of the state transducer,